Tarmil/FSharp.SystemTextJson/README.md

 * Does FSharp.SystemTextJson allocate memory?

 As little as possible, but unfortunately the `FSharp.Reflection` API it uses requires some allocations.
 In particular, an array is allocated for as many items as the record fields or union arguments, and structs are boxed.
+There is [work in progress](https://github.com/Tarmil/FSharp.SystemTextJson/pull/15) to improve this.

 * Are there any benchmarks, eg. against Newtonsoft.Json?